 How many screens do I use nowadays?

-I’m usually not trading during that periods.
+I’m usually not trading during those periods.

 So, I use that time to do other things that I love, like coding!